Lisette-Ruiz/Big_Data_Managment_2020/in_memory_DB.md

 ### Properties of In-memory Database Systems

-- Atomicity: this involves a single data transfer and avoids the optimized processing of multiple data transfers.
+- **Atomicity** : this involves a single data transfer and avoids the optimized processing of multiple data transfers.
 Every transaction is "all or nothing".
-- Consistency: This ensures that the data exists in a consistent and valid state that complies with all defined data existence rules.
+- **Consistency**: This ensures that the data exists in a consistent and valid state that complies with all defined data existence rules.
-- Isolation: It ensures that each transaction runs in total isolation and is completely independent of any other concurrent transactions.
+- **Isolation**: It ensures that each transaction runs in total isolation and is completely independent of any other concurrent transactions.
-- Durability: It ensures the completion of a transaction once assigned, even in the event of power loss, crashes, or errors.
+- **Durability**: It ensures the completion of a transaction once assigned, even in the event of power loss, crashes, or errors.